RikGr/blog/_posts/2022-12-01-Observability-with-Azure-Managed-Grafana.md

 tags: microsoft azure observability grafana
 ---

-During my visit to Monitorama 2022 in Portland it became clear to me that the phenomenon of "Observability" is here to stay.
+During my visit to Monitorama 2022 it became clear to me that the phenomenon of "Observability" is here to stay.
 The people from Honeycomb.io even wrote an O'Reilly book on the subject called: [Observability Engineering](https://info.honeycomb.io/observability-engineering-oreilly-book-2022).

-My initial sceptics  made place for enthusiasm.
 After I read the book and learned more on what is meant by Observability, my initial skepticism ("This must be the new buzz word for plain monitoring!") made place for enthusiasm.
-I truly believe it can help it can help DevOps Engineers running their distributed operations in the cloud.
+I truly believe it can help DevOps Engineers running complex distributed operations in the cloud.

 So when the call for papers came for our bi-annual XPRT magazine, I was eager to write an article on this subject.
-Together with my good colleague [Casper Dijkstra](https://xpirit.com/team/casper-dijkstra/) we decided to write on Observability theory and to bring this into practice with Azure Managed Grafana.
+Together with my good colleague [Casper Dijkstra](https://xpirit.com/team/casper-dijkstra/) we decided to write on Observability theory and how to bring this into practice with Azure Managed Grafana.

-Below I give a short summary of the article to hopefully trigger you to read the full version via the link provided at the bottom of this post.
+Below I give a short summary of the article.
+This hopefully triggers you to read the full version via the link provided at the bottom of this post.
 ## Summary

 **Observability**

 The definition used in the book "Observability Engineering":